 All live catch traps can have significantly negative effect on the animal's welfare; being confined in a live catch trap can cause an enormous amount of distress to the animal involved and it is not unusual for the animal to have died by the time the trap is checked.
-Moles are also territorial and so introducing one that has been captured to a new area is fraught with problems; Natural England also advise against the relocation of moles of welfare grounds.
+Moles are also territorial and so introducing one that has been captured to a new area is fraught with problems; Natural England also advises against the relocation of moles on welfare grounds.

 High quality, conventional scissors traps are commonly used but the RSPCA does not recommend the use of such traps as there is a risk the trap will not kill the mole outright and may cause prolonged suffering.
-Under the Spring Traps (Approval) Order 2012, anyone using traps must take precautions in preventing the traps causing injury or death to any species other than the one it was intended for.
+Under the Spring Traps (Approval) Orders in England and Wales, anyone using these traps must take precautions to prevent the traps causing injury or death to any species other than the one it was intended for.